O'Melveny & Myers LLP - The Inside View

 Callbacks

 The firm tells us the callback interviews are a “deeper dive into getting to know the candidate.”
 As such, students generally meet several attorneys during their callback interview.
 Alongside a variety of practice areas and expertise, O’Melveny often includes members of the local office employment committee, including the hiring partner.
 Students should be prepared to clearly demonstrate what differentiates them from other candidates.
-The firm wants to hear from students about their “interest in O’Melveny, why they went to law school, their writing experiences and skills,” occasions when challenges were overcome, or leadership positions assumed, as well as indications of community involvement – whether that be with “student organizations, community services groups, or volunteer organizations.”
+The firm wants to hear from students about their “interest in O’Melveny and its work, why they went to law school, their writing experiences and skills,” occasions when challenges were overcome, or leadership positions assumed, as well as indications of community involvement – whether that be with “student organizations, community services groups, or volunteer organizations.”

 Top tips for this stage:

-“Our attorneys appreciate candidates who are prepared with questions about the firm, our practices, and our summer program.
+“Our attorneys appreciate candidates who are prepared with questions about the firm, our work and practices, and our summer program.
 We are also particularly impressed with excellent writing skills as they are critical to every lawyer’s professional development.
 Writing is a craft that we continue to hone throughout our careers.
 We encourage students to seek out opportunities that enable them to improve their writing skills, including joining a journal or participating in moot court.”– O’Melveny hiring source

 Summer program